slackshot/MonoGCP/README.md

 =======

-Credits : Most of the code I lifted from this stackoverflow post by
+Credits : Most of the starting code I lifted from this stackoverflow post by

 http://stackoverflow.com/users/592321/deevodavis